brokyo/seeker_ii/testing_notes.md

 **Arpeggiation**
 - Should really just have pattern style/step stuff
 - Chord should be its own group
+- Added Down-Up mode to complement Up-Down
+- Fixed note repetition at direction changes in Up-Down and Down-Up modes
+  - Now plays C-E-G-E-C instead of C-E-G-G-E-C
+  - More musical and natural sounding arpeggios

 **Chord**
 - Should cover whole scale and chords.
 Don't know how to do thiss